 Manage devices over-the-air (OTA) without requiring any intervention from the user and without affecting productivity.

-Let's take a closer look at how MDM can be utilized across industries.
+Let's take a closer look at how mobile device management tools and software can be utilized across industries.

 With most healthcare organizations moving towards electronic health records (EHRs), mobile device use is more popular than ever in the healthcare sector.
 But ensuring the personal health information (PHI) stored on mobile devices is secure and complying with regulatory standards like HIPAA can be a challenge.
 An MDM solution can help you meet compliance standards while also ensuring that PHI remains secure from unauthorized access.